Guide: how to use ENSOscope

 ENSOscope in one picture

-The platform follows one chain: forecast the ENSO state, map where it shifts weather, see your region's impacts, and act on the lead time.
+The platform follows one chain: forecast the ENSO state, map where it shifts rainfall and heat, see your region's impacts, and act on the lead time.

 Using it in four steps